GabeScott/standard-works-vault/General Conference/1975 April - A Self-Inflicted Purging.md

 I was over in England a while back and a bishop asked me, “What is the Church’s stand on cola drinks?”
 I said, “Well, I can’t remember the exact wording of the bulletin, but I remember seeing the bulletin when I was a stake president.
 The Church, of course, advises against them.”

-He said, “Well, I have read the Priesthood Bulletin, but that isn’t what it says to me.”
+He said, “Well, I have read the *Priesthood Bulletin,* but that isn’t what it says to me.”

-And I said, “Would you get your Priesthood Bulletin?
-Let’s read it together.”
-And so we found under the heading “Cola Drinks”: “... the leaders of the Church have advised, and we do now specifically advise, against use of any drink containing harmful habit-forming drugs. ...”
-(The Priesthood Bulletin, Feb.
+And I said, “Would you get your *Priesthood Bulletin?* Let’s read it together.”
+And so we found under the heading “Cola Drinks”: “… the leaders of the Church have advised, and we do now specifically advise, against use of any drink containing harmful habit-forming drugs. …” (*The Priesthood Bulletin,* Feb.
 1972, p.
 4.)

 He said, “Well, you see, that doesn’t mean cola.”